yohsii/puck/puck/Readme.txt

-	-generatorvalues class is where you can add different types to the dynamic class generator -this class generator is in the developer section of cms interface -it's used when you want to use the cms without coding your models or templates -not really how i'd recommend using the cms -pucksearcher, puckindexer, puckrepo can all be found here to get/save stuff in lucene and database, respectively
+	-generatorvalues class is where you can add different types to the dynamic class generator -this class generator is in the developer section of cms interface -it's used when you want to use the cms without coding your models or templates -not really how i'd recommend using the cms -pucksearcher, puckindexer, puckrepo can all be found here to get/save stuff in lucene and database, respectively -modify these values from your own bootstrap class, called from global.asax, at the bottom of Application_Start

 -paths for email templates (for notifications) are in app_data